codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 ## Why does Codacy ask for permission to create SSH keys?

-Codacy needs to create an SSH key in your account to clone repositories and any associated git submodules.
+When you add a private repository to Codacy, Codacy uses the integration with your Git provider to create a new SSH key on the repository.
+Codacy then uses that SSH key every time it needs to clone the repository.

-**Codacy only adds read-only SSH keys to be able to clone repositories** and won't have access to any of your existing SSH keys.
-You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-ssh-keys).
-Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.
+**Codacy only adds read-only SSH keys** and can't access any of your existing SSH keys.
+You have full control over which organizations and repositories Codacy is authorized to access, and you can also [revoke the keys created by Codacy at any time](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-deploy-keys).
+Codacy doesn't change the contents or member privileges of any repository you authorize it to analyze.<!--NOTE Even though this section applies to all Git providers, we're only providing a link to the GitHub docs for the sake of simplicity.-->

 We understand the desire for security and privacy and find that the SSH protocol is preferable to HTTPS as it separates Codacy's access rights from the one of the users.